What if you could eat ice cream every day and have it be part of a nutritious, probiotic-rich, healthy diet?

 Kefir has such a unique flavor that you wouldn’t necessarily picture it as the base of a frozen treat.
 But when paired with the proper flavorings and sweeteners it makes a winning combination.

 Vanilla kefir ice cream is a very basic recipe.
 Switch it up by adding chocolate chips or seasonal fruits.
-Or, if you really want that rich ice cream mouth-feel then strain your kefir and use the kefir cheese as the base as in this Chocolate Chip Raspberry Kefir Ice Cream.
+Or, if you really want that rich ice cream mouth-feel then strain your kefir and use the kefir cheese as the base.

 Commercial frozen yogurt is popular but can be expensive, and may have ingredients that you'd otherwise avoid.
 Using homemade yogurt and natural sweeteners will guarantee that froyo is all it’s cracked up to be.